MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 {{< info "Info" >}}

-A bit shorter than usual, but I liked this too much to banish it to [Tangled Thoughts](/tangled_thoughts/), where no one—including me—would ever see it again.
+A bit shorter than usual, but I liked this too much to banish it to [Tangled Thoughts](/tangled_thoughts/), where no one, including me, would ever see it again.

 {{< /info >}}